taxlegit-dev/vectorless-rag/README.md

 #### 🚨 New Releases:
 - 📖 [**PageIndex Chat**](https://chat.pageindex.ai): The first human-like document analyst agent, designed for professional long documents.
 - 🔌 [**PageIndex MCP**](https://pageindex.ai/mcp): Bring PageIndex into Claude, Cursor, or any MCP-enabled agent.
-Chat with long PDFs the reasoning-based, human-like way.
+Chat with long PDFs in a reasoning-based, human-like way.

 #### 📢 Recent Updates